apache/apisix/docs/en/latest/plugin-develop.md

 encrypt_fields = {"clickhouse.password"}
 ```

+Currently not supporte yet:

-Currently only two levels of nesting are supported.
+1. more than two levels of nesting
+2. fields in arrays

 Parameters can be stored encrypted by specifying `encrypt_fields = {"password"}` in the `schema`.
 APISIX will provide the following functionality.